ly3xqhl8g9/holocene-timestamp/README.md

 ___

 ### Support
-If you can spare it, your [support](https://www.paypal.me/caveljan) will be appreciated.
+If you can offer it, please, your [support](https://www.paypal.me/caveljan) will be appreciated.